Published in the Minneapolis Sunday Tribune September 03, 1911

 Virgin Minnesota prairie at the height of its bloom surpasses the far-famed flora of the tropics in brilliancy of coloring.
 Here all shades of red, blue and gold are intricately interwoven in earth’s tapestry before it is destroyed by autumnal frosts and replaced by Winter’s carpet of snow.
 Prominent in the riot of color and beauty of design are the liatras or blazing stars, with their flower heads loosely arranged in slender wands, or in splendid, compact spikes, sometimes over a foot in length.
 The flowers might be mistaken for thistles, but they have no stabbing prickles.
 Other popular names, as gay feather and button snakeroot, show the esteem in which the plants are held.

-Minnesota has five species of liatras, (Ref. #1) and three of them have been introduced into the wild garden (Ref. #2).
-Liatris pycnostachya has gone by, but the other two species are in full bloom.
+Minnesota has six species of liatras, (Ref. #1) and three of them - L. Pycnostachya, cylindracea and scariosa have been introduced into the wild garden (Ref. #2).
+L. pycnostachya has gone by, but the other two species are in full bloom.
 They are easy to cultivate on account of their thick, bulbous rootstalks.

 Not many years ago the gum plant, Grindelia squarrosa, (Ref. #3) was not to be found within the limits of Minneapolis.
 It is common on the great plains, and it has spread from the western part of the state until it is now a common weed by sandy roadsides and in vacant lots, and one against which our gardeners and farmers wage battle.
 Nevertheless, it is an attractive plant with its profuse, pure yellow flower heads resembling sunflowers and its lettuce-green leaves.